 Your roof and attic will be highly vulnerable to water damage if the flashing or its seal has deteriorated.

 5. Clean the Gutters

-We have discussed in previous articles the importance of cleaning out your gutters in order to prevent water damage.
-While you are on your roof, check your gutters, roof overhangs and downspouts.
-Your gutters will get clogged with sticks, leaves, dirt and other debris during a severe storm.
-Clogged gutters do not allow water to drain properly and in turn, will cause this water to leak into your home.
+In previous articles, we discussed the importance of cleaning out your gutters to prevent water damage.
+While you are on your roof, check your gutters, roof overhangs, and downspouts.
+During a severe storm, your gutters will get clogged with sticks, leaves, dirt, and other debris.
+Clogged gutters do not allow water to drain correctly and, in turn, will cause this water to leak into your home.

 What to Do After Completing the Roof Inspection

-Now that you have completed your roof inspection, ask yourself, did you find any potential problem areas or any major concerns?
-You need to contact a local professional immediately if that’s the case.
+Now that you have completed your roof inspection, ask yourself if you found any potential problem areas or major concerns.
+You need to contact a local professional immediately if that's the case.
 Fix minor problems and concerns before they become disasters.
-A smart homeowner is a pro-active homeowner.
-It’s the key to stress-free home maintenance.
+A smart homeowner is a proactive homeowner.
+It's the key to stress-free home maintenance.

-If, while inspecting your roof, you found any water damage, give Mr. Restore a call right away.
+If, while inspecting your roof, you find any water damage, give Mr. Restore a call right away.
 Ignoring water damage only leads to more problems.
-But don’t worry, our specialists can restore your home to as good as new.
+But don't worry; our specialists can restore your home to as good as new.